shogan50/p1_navigation/README.md

 If you are running on a machine without a display, you will need to set a no_graphics = True flag when the environment is instantiated, but this will make the output pretty boring.

-If you'd like to see the untrained agent blunder around the environment, uncomment the code under section 3.
+If you'd like to see the untrained agent blunder around the environment, un-comment the code under section 3.

 The